 It is too early to tell exactly which carriers will offer Partnership policies in Colorado.
 Every carrier authorized to offer health insurance in Colorado is eligible to offer Partnership policies, but the policies must be approved by the Colorado Division of Insurance.

-Everyone has the right to apply for Medicaid at any time.
+Everyone has the right to apply for Health First Colorado at any time.
 The most likely time is when the Partnership holder exhausts the benefits of his or her LTC Partnership policy (policy exhaustion, however, is not required in Colorado).
 Another example may be when the Partnership policyholder/spouse/ family/friend feels that the individual is having a difficult time paying for care.

-If I exhaust my LTC Partnership policy, will I automatically qualify for Medicaid?
+If I exhaust my LTC Partnership policy, will I automatically qualify for Health First Colorado?